5.8-magnitude earthquake hits Guatemala, no damage reported - ExBulletin

 5.8-magnitude earthquake hits Guatemala, no damage reported

-GUATEMALA CITY (Reuters) – An earthquake with a magnitude of 5.8 shook Guatemala late on Friday, although there were no immediate reports of damage, the US Geological Survey said.
+An earthquake with a magnitude of 5.8 shook Guatemala late Friday night, the US Geological Survey said, although there were no immediate reports of damage.

 The US Geological Survey said the quake’s epicenter was less than 6.9 miles (11 km) from the municipality of Massagua, near the southern coast of Guatemala.
 It was fairly deep at 61.89 miles (99.6 km) below the Earth’s surface.